kape142/HTTP-2-server/README.md

 An implementation of the [HTTP/2 protocol](https://tools.ietf.org/html/rfc7540) in .NET Core

+This project was developed in a duration of ten days.
+Further development is, for now, not planned.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See usage for notes on how to use the library in your system.